-Interpolation, often to one-second intervals, is common in VO2 kinetics research to “ensemble” average repeated transitions to minimize variability [18,19].
-Although this does not affect parameter estimates, one-second interpolation has been criticized for artificially narrowing confidence intervals [20–23].
+Interpolation, often to one-second intervals, is common in VO2 kinetics research to “ensemble” average repeated transitions to minimize variability [20,21].
+Although this does not affect parameter estimates, one-second interpolation has been criticized for artificially narrowing confidence intervals as respiratory rates are usually below 60 breaths per minute, even near maximal exercise [22–25].
 As before, we are unaware of research specifically investigating how interpolation affects VO2max and ventilatory threshold identification.

 Data processing choices, such as averaging and interpolation, impact CPET variables or their confidence intervals.
-Existing surveys [3] and studies [8] are small and focused on averaging methods only, finding time-based bin averages (e.g., 30-second averages) were popular.
-A larger sample can, therefore, better describe how often all data processing steps are described.
+Earlier surveys [3] and studies [8] were small and focused on averaging methods only, finding time-based bin averages (e.g., 30-second averages) were popular.
+A more recent scoping review by Nolte et al. [19] found that nearly half of studies on VO2max ramp protocols lacked data processing steps.
+They also found that only 4.3% and 4.5% of papers reported interpolation and outlier removal strategies, respectively.
+Finally, they reported that scant studies employed the recommended moving-average or digital filter averaging options suggested in 2010 [3].

-Before conducting this scoping review, we anecdotally observed that many articles using CPET data did not report all data processing steps, especially outlier removal and interpolation details.
-This may hamper reproduction or replication attempts, which have become a more prominent issue in science within the past decade [24,25] Therefore, to assist with conducting future research on the effects of data processing on CPET values and to evaluate the methodological reproducibility of research using BBB gas exchange data generally, we conducted a broad scoping review to identify the frequency of reporting, and popularity of outlier removal, interpolation, and data averaging methods.
+These low rates of reporting data processing steps may hamper reproduction or replication attempts, which have become a more prominent issue in science within the past decade [26,27].
+In addition, as summarized by Nolte et al. [19], using VO2max and similar values to classify fitness or evaluating patients for treatment requires practitioners to consider and state data processing choices as they may inadvertently misclassify or suboptimally select patients and treatments.

+This research expands on that of Nolte et al. [19] but searches without date restriction and includes studies with CPET data beyond VO2max ramp tests.
+To accomplish greater breadth, we employed a semi-automated analysis to find more articles based on common text patterns before manually reading extracted subsections from each study.
+This review assesses the reporting frequency of outlier removal, interpolation, and averaging methods.
+The results emphasize the need for documentation to improve reproducibility and documents the data processing choices worth testing in future research investigating the effects of such choices on CPET values.

-Nolte et al. 2.
-Methods
+2. Methods

+2.1 Protocol and Registration

+This report followed PRISMA scoping review and related guidelines [28–30].
+This work was first registered with the Open Science Framework [31,32] and is based on a dissertation chapter by the first author [33].
+The code and most data for this project are available on GitHub.

-2.1 Design and Eligibility Criteria
+2.2 Eligibility Criteria

 This scoping review surveyed gas exchange data processing choices in original, peer-reviewed studies, summarizing the reporting frequency and methods for outlier removal, interpolation, and averaging.
-It is based on a dissertation chapter by the first author [26].
-These methods [27] and results [28] are modeled on the PRISMA scoping review extension guidelines.
-Eligible articles were original, peer-reviewed articles, with BBB gas exchange data, human participants, in English, and with a DOI.
-We imposed no date restriction.
+Full-text files could not be shared due to licensing restrictions.
+Eligible articles were original, peer-reviewed articles, with BBB gas exchange data, human participants, in English, with a DOI.
+We imposed no date restriction to be as comprehensive as possible.

-2.2 Information Sources and Search
+2.3 Information Sources and Search

-We acquired data from the Ovid-MEDLINE, Scopus, and Web of Science databases with the guidance of a university librarian.
-The electronic search strategy for the Ovid-MEDLINE database can be found in the supplemental materials.
+Data were collected from Ovid-MEDLINE, Scopus, and Web of Science on 2022-06-27 with librarian assistance.
+The electronic search strategies for all databases can be found in the supplemental materials.

 Our search output comprised article identifiers like DOIs.
-To find missing DOIs, we employed the PubMed Central ID Converter API [29] using Python.
-Full texts were accessed via publisher text and data mining APIs using Python, unpaywall.org [30] using the unpywall Python package, through custom-built web-scraping scripts, or manually.
+To find missing DOIs, we employed the PubMed Central ID Converter API [34] using Python.
+Full texts were accessed via publisher text and data mining APIs using Python, unpaywall.org [35] using the unpywall Python package, through custom-built web-scraping scripts, or manually.
 Our library subscription did not permit access to 1,549 articles.